zealotrunner/strophejs/README.txt

 plugin.roster.js - roster and presence subscription management plugin.cm.js - Connection manager: used to actively detect disconnections and reconnect.
 Also guarantees that stanzas sent while disconnected are not lost and resent when connection is re-established.
 Currently, breaks Strophe when this plugin is loaded but not enabled.

-No modifications to the core Strophe library are made and it is periodically synced it with metajack's upstream.
+No modifications to the core Strophe library are made and it is periodically synced with metajack's upstream.

 See the corresponding tests (and plugin source) for sample usage.
 Examples to come.